-Applicable FDUs: #1-Kamloops, #2-Merritt, #3-Okanagan, #4-TFL 49, #5-Arrow, #6-Boundary In relation to the objectives set by government for retention of trees in a riparian management zone, the FSP holder will, at the conclusion of harvesting within a riparian management zone that is within a cutblock to which this FSP applies, not cause RMZ retention to be less than specified in Table 5.6.2, unless the harvesting is conducted:
+Applicable FDUs: #1-Kamloops, #2-Merritt, #3-Okanagan, #4-TFL 49, #5-Arrow, #6-Boundary In relation to the objectives set by government for retention of trees in a riparian management zone, the FSP holder will, at the conclusion of harvesting within a riparian management zone that is within a cutblock

-to recover a tree that has been windthrown or has been damaged by fire, insects, disease or other causes, if the recovery of the tree will not have a material adverse impact on the riparian management zone; or

-- 2. with a harvest system that is other than ground-based, and the use of a ground-based harvest system is not practicable due to terrain constraints; and - 3. the FSP holder ensures that the RMZ retention specified in Table 5.6.2 is reduced only to the extent necessary to recover the windthrown or damaged tree or conduct the non-ground-based harvesting.
+- to recover a tree that has been windthrown or has been damaged by fire, insects, disease or other causes, if the recovery of the tree will not have a material adverse impact on the riparian management zone; or - 2. with a harvest system that is other than ground-based, and the use of a ground-based harvest system is not practicable due to terrain constraints; and - the FSP holder ensures that the RMZ retention specified in Table 5.6.2 is reduced only to the extent necessary to recover the windthrown or damaged tree or conduct the nonground-based harvesting.